seanmarqueling/Active-Directory/README.md

 ## Instuctions - Setting up the network

 In this project - I created a Windows 2019 Server within Virtual Box.
-When setting up the server I needed to make sure that that are two different networks
+When setting up the server I needed to make sure that there are two different networks.
 The first network is the internet network that will be used to allow users to use the same public IP address and access the Internet.

 ![image](https://github.com/seanmarqueling/Active-Directory/blob/main/1.%20NAT.png?raw=true)